Prince8737/TinDog/README.md

    Double click on the `index.html` file to open the TinDog web page in your browser.

 ## Usage
-- Swipe left or right to view different dog profiles.
-- Click on a dog's profile to see more details about them.
 - Enjoy the playful experience and imagine dogs finding their perfect matches!

 ## Contributing